 GameStop.
-RobinHood.
+Robinhood.
+TruthSocial. rivian.
+Virgin Galactic.
 The gamification of investing.
-Unethical financial websites.
+Unethical financial and crypto exchanges and websites.
 And now, a suicide.

-These are all being fueled primarily by inexperienced novice investors, many of whom will be in the red in the near future.
+These are all being fueled primarily by inexperienced novice investors, many of whom will soon be in the red.

-Americans have one of the lowest levels of financial and political literacy in the world.
+Americans have one of the world’s lowest levels of financial and political literacy.
 Now, they are all coming into the market to get rich quickly.

-Worse, some unethical online brokerage firms and financial websites are targeting less experienced investors to invest in upcoming IPOs without telling them that IPOs have poor long-term return records.
-This is made worse because the novice investors are not being told they should have a diversified portfolio before they gamble on IPOs.
+Worse, some unethical online brokerage firms and financial websites target less experienced investors to invest in upcoming IPOs without telling them that IPOs have poor long-term return records.
+This is made worse because novice investors are not told they should have a diversified portfolio before gambling on IPOs.

-The most recent tragic examples happened when a 20-year-old trader thought he lost over $700,000 in his options account held at RobinHood.
+The most recent tragic example happened when a 20-year-old trader thought he lost over $700,000 in his options account held at Robinhood.
 When he looked at his screen, and maybe he was somewhere in this abnormal Gamestop price chart, it showed that Robinhood restricted his account as it posted a negative balance of $730,000.

-According to CBS News, the firm sent him an email at 3:26 a.m. demanding that the trader take “immediate action,” as it demanded payment of over $170,000 in a few days.
+According to CBS News, the firm sent him an email at 3:26 a.m. demanding that the trader take “immediate action,” demanding payment of over $170,000 in a few days.

 This is a classic case of violating the “know your customer” rule.
 Before the likes of Robinhood and other no-commission brokerage firms, there were higher standards.
-This included asking customers how familiar they were with trading options and futures (the most leveraged forms of investments), their net worth and whether they understood that certain forms of trading should only be used with non-essential money, i.e. money that if it was lost would not mean they would lose their house or be without food.
+These included asking customers how familiar they were with trading options and futures (the most leveraged forms of investments), their net worth, and whether they understood that certain forms of trading should only be used with non-essential money, i.e., money that if it was lost would not mean they would lose their house or be without food.

-Robinhood also doesn’t think it is important to pay experts that can explain how more complex options strategies work or even how to read a statement.
+Robinhood also doesn’t think paying experts who can explain how more complex options strategies work or even how to read a statement is essential.
 If they did, this suicide could have been prevented.

 Unethical Financial Web Sites and Trading Firms

-Just like Robinhood sells its trading data from its unsophisticated options trading customers, some financial websites are disproportionately pumping out stories on new, highly speculative IPOs.
-These stories about upcoming IPOs cite big numbers and the implied promise that there is a big payoff for small retail investors who jump into the IPO frenzy.
+Just like Robinhood sells its trading data to its unsophisticated options trading customers, some financial websites are disproportionately pumping out stories on new, highly speculative IPOs.
+These stories about upcoming IPOs cite big numbers and the implied promise that there will be a big payoff for small retail investors who jump into the IPO frenzy.

 Unfortunately, this is not true.

 These websites get paid big ad money from brokers who are the intended destination of an IPO story.
-Even in the case of second-tier financial web sites, this avalanche of IPO hype stories can generate $25,000 per month in revenues.
+Even for second-tier financial websites, this avalanche of IPO hype stories can generate $25,000 per month in revenues.

-The problem is not the IPOs, themselves, but in the journalistically unethical way, these stories are promoted to the exclusion of any prudent long-term proven investment strategies and advice.
+The problem is not the IPOs themselves, but the journalistically unethical way these stories are promoted, which excludes prudent long-term proven investment strategies and advice.

 That may be unrealistic and asking a lot, but IPO investing should be made with throw-away money.